gdejohn/procrastination/README.md

 }
 ```

-Compared to the stream implementation, it's declarative, pure, and a lot less code; not bad!
-(With a little bit of code
+Compared to the stream implementation, it's declarative, straightforward, and a lot less code; not bad!
+(With a little
-golfing, the method body could even fit comfortably on a single line!)
-The trade-off is that sequences are, as the name
+bit of code golfing, the method body could even fit comfortably on a single line!)
+The trade-off is that sequences are,
-suggests, sequential; there is no parallel processing.
+as the name suggests, sequential; there is no parallel processing.
 The priority here is developer ergonomics.
-If you ever find
+If you
-yourself reaching for something in the Stream API that isn't there, and your workload doesn't benefit from parallelism,
+ever find yourself reaching for something in the Stream API that isn't there, and your workload doesn't benefit from
-give `Sequence` a try!
+parallelism, give `Sequence` a try!

 ## Trampolines